 Young professionals and recent college graduates are looking to move someplace where they can thrive and live a comfortable life.
-New York, Los Angeles, Washington D.C., Seattle, and Atlanta, are some of the common places college grads and young professionals consider moving to.
+New York, Los Angeles, Washington D.C., Seattle, and Atlanta, are some of the familiar places college grads and young professionals consider moving to.
 Although they are excellent choices for job opportunities and growth, these also happen to be some of the most expensive places in the country.

-As someone who was born and raised in Miami Beach, and has lived in other parts of South Florida, North Florida, and Central Florida, I have a few reasons why I believe Florida has amazing opportunities.
+As someone who was born and raised in Miami Beach, and has lived in other parts of South Florida, North Florida, and Central Florida, I have a few reasons why I believe Florida has terrific opportunities.

 As of June 2018, Florida’s unemployment rate is 3.8%.
-Besides Miami, there are actually a number of incredible cities with the same, if not better opportunities.
+Besides Miami, there are a number of incredible cities with the same, if not better opportunities.
 Some of these include Orlando, Sarasota, Tampa, and Jacksonville.

 Let’s not forget about Disney World and Universal Studios.
 Orlando is also a great city for people in the communication or business field.

-Florida is known for their beautiful beaches.
-In case you didn’t know it has won the title for having the #1 beach in the entire country, in Clearwater, FL.
+Florida is known for its beautiful beaches.
+In case you didn’t think it has won the title for having the #1 beach in the entire country, in Clearwater, FL.
 Besides having the best beaches and weather in the country, Florida is also known for having some of the most dazzling sunsets.
 Pink and purple skies are quite common here.
 There are also over a dozen hidden nature trails throughout Central and North Florida.

-Finally the most important factor for most people: affordability.
+Finally the most critical factor for most people: affordability.
 One-bedroom apartments go for a monthly average of $1,150, $152 above the national average.
 Compared to most of the cities I mentioned earlier, it’s the cheapest.
 Also, keep in mind that Florida is a low-tax state, and does not have a state income tax.